 First and foremost, understanding how to get around Khiva is crucial.
 The old city of Itchan Kala is primarily pedestrian-friendly.
 Many of the stunning sites, including ornate mosques and intricate madrasas, are within walking distance of each other.
 Therefore, wear comfortable shoes and be ready to explore on foot.
 Additionally, you might encounter some uneven cobblestones, so take care while walking.

 If you prefer not to walk, local transportation options are available.
 For example, traditional tuk-tuks are a fun way to navigate between attractions.
-Alternatively, taxis can be found near major sites or through mobile apps.
-Just be sure to agree on a price before your ride, as many taxis do not have meters.
+Alternatively, taxis can be found near major sites or through mobile apps like Yandex Go, which is widely used across Uzbekistan in 2026.
+Just be sure to agree on a price before your ride if hailing from the street, as many taxis do not have meters.
+For travel between cities, the new Uzbekistan high-speed rail network connects Khiva (via Urgench station) to Bukhara and Tashkent, making multi-city itineraries convenient.

 As you explore Khiva, it's important to remain aware of your surroundings.
 Like any popular tourist destination, petty crime can occur, particularly in crowded areas.
 Keep your belongings secure and minimize the number of valuables you bring with you.
 Consider using a money belt or wearing a crossbody bag to deter theft.